kateolmstead/javascript-sdk/README.md

     <tr>
         <td><code>source</code></td>
         <td>
-            Source of the player, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions, any 16-character or shorter string is acceptable
+            Source of the user, such as "FacebookAds", "UserReferral", "Playnomics", etc. These are only suggestions; any 16-character or shorter string is acceptable
         </td>
     </tr>
     <tr>